catseye/Tamsin/README.markdown

 now, you'll only be able to select from the Tamsin scanner and a "raw" scanner that only gives back characters.

-As an implementation note: ccanners for recursive descent parsers commonly pre-emptively scan the next token.
+As an implementation note: scanners for recursive descent parsers commonly pre-emptively scan the next token.
 So when we switch scanners, we'd have a "leftover" token from the previous scanner, unless we deal with it in some way.
 The way we deal with it is to rewind the scanner by the length of